dlstadther/cheatsheets/cheatsheets/git.md

 ssh-key to multiple accounts.
 To get around this, you need to create multiple ssh-keys and follow a pattern such as [".gitconfig includes"](https://garrit.xyz/posts/2023-10-13-organizing-multiple-git-identities) to handle when/where to use which ssh-key.

+> See https://www.benji.dog/articles/git-config/ for extra info about includeIf for multi identify git